superfaceai/docs/docs/index.md

 💥 Ready for more?
 Use advanced features like provider failover and monitoring.

-🧐 Superface is a language and a protocol for abstracting integrations to application use-cases.
-It allows use-case discovery and distribution of integration code at runtime.
+🧐 Superface is a language and a protocol for abstracting integrations to application use cases.
+It allows use case discovery and distribution of integration code at runtime.

 ## Fast track ⏱️

-The easiest way to start is with [OneSDK](https://github.com/superfaceai/one-sdk-js) for Node.js and with an existing [use-case](./reference//glossary.md#use-case).
+The easiest way to start is with [OneSDK](https://github.com/superfaceai/one-sdk-js) for Node.js and with an existing [use case](./reference//glossary.md#usecase).
 Let's say, you want to see what repositories Superface has on GitHub.

 Install [Node.js](https://nodejs.org/en/download/) and create a new project with [OneSDK](https://github.com/superfaceai/one-sdk-js):